On Initial Pools for Deep Active Learning

 \section{Abstract}

 Active Learning (AL) techniques aim to minimize the training data required to train a model for a given task.
 Pool-based AL techniques start with a small initial labeled pool and then iteratively pick batches of the most informative samples for labeling.
 Generally, the initial pool is sampled randomly and labeled to seed the AL iterations.
-While recent` studies have focused on evaluating the robustness of various query functions in AL, little to no attention has been given to the design of the initial labeled pool.
-Given the recent successes of learning representations in self-supervised/unsupervised ways, we propose to study if an \textit{intelligently sampled} initial labeled pool can improve deep AL performance.
-We will investigate the effect of intelligently sampled initial labeled pools, including the use of self-supervised and unsupervised strategies, on deep AL methods.
-We describe our experimental details, implementation details, datasets, performance metrics as well as planned ablation studies in this proposal.
-If intelligently sampled initial pools improve AL performance, our work could make a positive contribution to boosting AL performance with no additional annotation, developing datasets with lesser annotation cost in general, and promoting further research in the use of unsupervised learning methods for AL.
+While recent studies have focused on evaluating the robustness of various query functions in AL, little to no attention has been given to the design of the initial labeled pool for deep active learning.
+Given the recent successes of learning representations in self-supervised/unsupervised ways, we study if an \textit{intelligently sampled} initial labeled pool can improve deep AL performance.
+We investigate the effect of intelligently sampled initial labeled pools, including the use of self-supervised and unsupervised strategies, on deep AL methods.
+The setup, hypotheses, methodology, and implementation details were evaluated by peer review before experiments were conducted.
+Experimental results could not conclusively prove that intelligently sampled initial pools are better for AL than random initial pools in the long run, although a Variational Autoencoder-based initial pool sampling strategy showed interesting trends that merit deeper investigation.